-30 Lake Colac Foreshore Master Plan, Community Survey, 2015; community meetings; project comment wall at COPACC play space' that could cater for a wider age and skill range than the existing play space.
+A large number of residents28 consulted for the project viewed the foreshore as a good location for an 'iconic play space' that could cater for a wider age and skill range than the existing play space.
 Contrary opinion was reflected on the basis that a play space would change the use and amenity of the foreshore; would not be in keeping with the amenity and theme of the Botanic Gardens; and would not have shelter from prevailing winds.